~ On the blog ~

 Custom JavaScript Variables

-With the foundational tags and tracking in place, it's time to explore the advanced features and customizations that Google Tag Manager (GTM) offers.
+With the foundational tags and tracking in place, it's time to explore the advanced features and customizations that Google Tag Manager (GTM) contains.
 One such powerful feature is Custom JavaScript Variables.
 These variables allow you to create dynamic values using JavaScript, tailoring your tracking to meet specific needs.

-• Why Use Custom JavaScript Variables?
+Why Use Custom JavaScript Variables?

 • You can manipulate data for unique tracking scenarios, like custom transactions or user interactions.

-At Softworks Interactive, we have primarily used Custom JavaScript Variables during testing to capture specific test users' session IDs.
+At Softworks Interactive, we have primarily used Custom JavaScript Variables during testing to capture specific test user session IDs.
 Doing so has transformed how we analyze user journeys.
 It's a real game-changer for data accuracy!

 Event Tracking with GTM